dimi309/small3d/README.md

 **NOTE**

-Building and deployment can be carried out the "traditional" way, just with CMake and batch scripts, but deployment with conan.io is also available. small3d has been recently migrated to conan 2.0 in that respect.
-The Vulkan build does not yet work with conan (you can try it but it will probably crash), but the OpenGL should be ok.
+Building and deployment can be carried out the "traditional" way, just with CMake and batch scripts, but deployment with [conan.io](https://conan.io/) is also available. small3d has been recently migrated to conan 2.0 in that respect.
+The Vulkan build does not yet work with conan (you can try it but it will probably crash), but the OpenGL build does.
 You need to deploy my variation of the portaudio package for conan as a prerequisite:

 	git clone https://github.com/dimi309/portaudio-conan